DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step3.md

-Now, verify RPC traffic is unencrypted.
+Next, verify RPC traffic is unencrypted.

 ### Log server traffic

-Next, output `tcpdump` to a file so that you can search for specific RPC traffic.
+Output `tcpdump` to a file so that you can search for specific RPC traffic.

 `tcpdump -an portrange 8300-8700 -A > /tmp/tcpdump.log`{{execute interrupt T1}}

-Now, generate some Consul traffic using the CLI.
+Generate some Consul traffic using the CLI.
 This command will execute in **Terminal 2**.

 `kubectl exec $(kubectl get pods -l component=client -o jsonpath='{.items[0].metadata.name}') -- consul catalog services`{{execute T2}}

 ### View the log file

-Now, from **Terminal 1** you can search the log file for the CLI operation.
+From **Terminal 1** search the log file for the CLI operation.

 `grep 'ListServices' /tmp/tcpdump.log`{{execute interrupt T1}}